Agentgilspy/Agentgilspy-Config-Package-Gen/readme.md

  - Install the package using `npm install -g agentgilspy-config-package-gen`

  ### Setup
-- To find the config file run insert cool code block  rum `cpgdir`
+- To find the config file run `cpgdir`

 - You can edit the packages to install in the config.json and add your own Templates in the `templates` Folder